kcodedev/mkdocs/docs/IG/3-hardware/input-devices/mouse.md

 # Mouse
   A **Mouse** is a pointing device.
 It is a manual input device used with Graphical User Interface (GUI) to control the position of the **cursor** on the screen by simply moving the mouse over a surface.
-Usually use in a Laptop or a Computer.
-It is used for precise control and navigation on a computer.

 <img src="1.jpg" alt="Alt Text" width="300" height="200"> <img src="2.jpg" alt="Alt Text" width="300" height="200">
 # Optical Mouse